top of page

 Who are you?

-I’m Alfie Deliss - sometimes I say "Delish" for fun, but I know it's tasteless.
+I’m Alfie Deliss - sometimes I say "Delish" for fun, but I know it's in poor taste.
 You might also know me as Mr Sketchum - a stage name, though I don’t actually take to the stage.
-Born and raised outnumbered by museums and sightseers in South Kensington, I did school at the French Lycée there, where I learned from Sartre that life is absurd, and after that studied art at Chelsea, and then at uni, where I was inspired to make the absurdity intentional.
+Born and raised outnumbered by museums and sightseers in South Kensington, I did school at the French Lycée there, where I learned from Sartre that life is absurd, then studied art at Chelsea, where I was inspired to make the absurdity intentional, and by the time I got to university I was absurdly well-versed in learning what to forget.

 What do you do?

-I provide entertainment with on the spot 'lightning sketches' - portraits with enough exaggeration to amuse, but not enough to offend (unless that’s what you’re after) - at corporate events, private parties and weddings, leaving guests grinning, chuckling, or at least mildly confused.
+I get hired to provide entertainment with on the spot caricatures - portraits with enough exaggeration to amuse, but not enough to offend (unless that’s what you’re after) - at corporate events, private parties and weddings, leaving guests grinning, chuckling, or at least mildly confused.

 Wedding Caricatures 01a1.jpg